Course Outline

 Requirements

-Participants should possess a foundational knowledge of relational databases and an understanding of core database principles.
-Prior experience with Oracle SQL is not necessary, making this course appropriate for those new to the subject.
+Participants in this training are expected to possess a foundational knowledge of relational databases and an understanding of core database principles.
+Prior experience with Oracle SQL is not necessary, making this course appropriate for individuals new to the subject.
 A general familiarity with computer operations and data management will enhance the learning experience for government professionals.

 14 Hours